youngboy/engine-docs/source/setup-node.md

 5. `frontend.port` : The port the proxy should bind to.
 6. `frontend.endpoint` : The path for the proxy's GraphQL server .
 This is usually `/graphql`.

-For advanced configuration options, see the our full proxy documentation. //TODO: find link

 #### Run the Proxy (Docker Container)

 The Engine proxy is a docker image that you will deploy and manage separate from your server.